- This event has passed.

-Roseville Calif. – A free medication take-back event will take place in Roseville for National Prescription Drug Take Back Day on Saturday, April 22 from 10 a.m. – 2 p.m.
+Roseville, Calif. – A free medication take-back event will take place at locations across Placer County on Saturday, October 28 from 10 a.m. – 2 p.m.

-Local law enforcement in collaboration with youth organizations, utilities, public health entities, volunteers, and local schools will hold drop offs from 10 a.m. to 2 p.m.
-They will accept prescription and over-the-counter drugs, controlled substances and veterinary medications at the following locations.
-Vaping devices will also be collected with batteries removed.
+Local law enforcement in collaboration with youth organizations, utilities, public health entities and local schools, will hold drop-offs from 10 a.m. to 2 p.m. to accept prescription and over-the-counter drugs, veterinary medications and more.

 Del Oro High School